vuex-orm/vuex-orm/docs/guide/prologue/what-is-vuex-orm.md

 Many APIs return JSON data that has deeply nested objects.
 Using data in this kind of structure can be very difficult for JavaScript applications, especially those using the single tree state management system such as [Vuex](https://vuex.vuejs.org) or [Redux](http://redux.js.org).

 To nicely handle such "deeply nested objects", one approach is to split the nested data into separate modules and decouple them from each other.
 Simply put, it's kind of like treating a portion of your store as if it were a database, and keep that data in a normalized form.

 [This is an excellent article](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html) that describes the difficulty of nested data structures.
-It also explains how to design normalized state.
+It also explains how to design normalized state, and Vuex ORM is heavily inspired by it.

 ## What Is It Like To Use Vuex ORM

-Here we show how it would look like to be using Vuex ORM on your application.
+Here, let us show how it would look and feel like to be using Vuex ORM on your application.

-Let's say you fetch posts data from a server and the response is something like below.
+Let's say you fetch posts data from a backend server.
+In most of the cases, the response would look something like below.

 ```js
 const post = [